Three steps to get started in Terra

 • Updated

+Terra's mission is to help accelerate your research by integrating data, analysis tools, and built-in security components to deliver frictionless research flows from data to results.
 Join our community and see how a cloud-native platform - built by the Broad Institute of MIT and Harvard Data Sciences Platform, Microsoft, and Verily Life Sciences - can transform the way you do bioinformatics research.

-Step 1 - Register your Terra account
+1. Register your Terra account

 To get started with Terra, you'll first need to register.
-Account registration is free, and all that's required is a Google account.
-This could be a Gmail account, an institutional or G Suite email, or an Google account you set up that's associated with a non-Google address.
-Sign in with your Google account from the drop-down menu found in the top-left corner of the Terra app to register.
+Account registration is free, and all that's required is a Google or Microsoft account.
+This could be a Gmail account, an institutional G Suite or Microsoft email, a Google account you set up that's associated with a non-Google address, or a Microsoft account that you set up with a non-Microsoft email.

 Once you enter your login details and accept the Terms of Service, you will have registered on Terra!
 You can now browse all of the sections of the site.
 When you are ready to start working in Terra, you'll need to get billing set up, but we'll get to that in a moment.

-For more detailed step-by-step instructions, see How to register on Terra
+For more detailed step-by-step instructions, see How to register on Terra (Google SSO) or How to set up/log into a Terra on Azure account.

-Step 3 - Try Terra at no cost with $300 GCP credits
+3. Try Terra at no cost with $300 GCP credits

-Click to learn more about what kinds of analysis you can do with Terra.
+Congratulations!
+You're ready to start working!
+Read Research in the cloud on Terra to learn more about what kinds of analyses you can run in Terra.

 Was this article helpful?